Perm59/health-e-arizona-plus/README.md

 ## Test Approach:
 * simultaneous support of two browsers: 'Chrome' and 'Firefox'
-* testing each section of the page for design, functionality, eng-spanish versions and general features.
+* testing design, functionality, eng-spanish versions and general features of each section of the page (.test/scripts folder)
 * usage of langugage dictionary files for automated enumerating over English and Spanish content(./test/dictionary folder)
 * accessing of the certain web content properties using `browser.execute` function, wherever WebdriverIO native selectors do not have build-in capability
 * utilizing `webdriver-image-comparison` plugin (screenshots), whenever it was impossible to capture elements' attributes (text, etc) due to being implemented as images (./test/specs/images folder)